wuchuank/smartcontractlibrary/README.md

 # Library of Smart Contracts

- Collection of smart contracts I find that I can learn from
+ This repo consists of smart contracts that I feel that I can learn something from, be it gas optimisations, security practices or mistakes in the contracts

+These contracts are extracted from etherscan using a simple tool I developed called [ethersource](https://github.com/wuchuank/ethersource)